-Getting Started & Administration

-- Monitor a new virtual domain.
-Depending on the virtual technology that you want to monitor, select one of the following options: - Connect to Hyper-V servers.
-Launches a wizard to start the creation and configuration of a Hyper-V agent. - Connect to an OpenStack server.
-Launches a wizard to start the creation and configuration of an OpenStack agent. - Connect to a VMware virtual server.
-Launches a wizard to start the creation and configuration of a VMware Performance agent. - Connect to OpenManage Essentials.
-Launches a wizard to start the creation and configuration of an OpenManage Essistentials agent. - Monitor SAN Storage.
-Allows you to monitor the SAN Storage, provided that the Storage Management license trial has been activated. - Start monitoring storage devices.
+Tab Views or tiles in the tab Getting Started & Administration Monitor a new virtual domain.
+Depending on the virtual technology that you want to monitor, select one of the following options: Connect to VMware Virtual center.
+Launches a wizard to start the creation and configuration of a VMware Performance agent.
+Connect to Hyper-V servers.
+Launches a wizard to start the creation and configuration of a Hyper-V agent.
+Monitor SAN Storage.
+Allows you to monitor the SAN Storage, provided that the Storage Management license trial has been activated.
+Start monitoring storage devices.
 Launches a wizard to start creating Storage Management agents.
-For more information, see the Foglight for Storage Management User and Reference Guide. - License Management.
-When you install either Foglight or Foglight for Virtualization, Enterprise Edition, a 45-day trial version of Foglight[TM] for Storage Management is also installed, but not enabled. - Activate XenDesktop trial license.
-Activates the 45-day trial version of Foglight for XenDesktop and XenApp Management. - Activate Storage Management trial license.
-Activates the 45-day trial version of Foglight for Storage Management.
-After the trial is activated, you can start creating Storage Management agents using the Start monitoring storage devices link.
-For more information, see the Foglight for Storage Management User and Reference Guide. - Add a new license.
+For more information, see the Foglight for Storage Management User and Reference Guide. • License Management.
+All Foglight components are license-protected.
+Some components are covered by the base Foglight license, while others require an additional license.
+Foglight restricts access to only those features enabled by active license files.
+In a typical installation, you need a license for the Management Server, along with a license for each license-protected component that exists in your monitoring environment.
+License-protected components may be installed on the server prior to installing the corresponding license, however such components will be disabled until a valid license is installed.
+Add a new license.
 Allows you to quickly access the Manage Licenses dashboard.
 For more information on licenses, see the Administration and Configuration Guide.
+FE Licenses Overview.
+Get an overview of Foglight Evolve licenses information from this page.
+HeatMap Shows a Heat Map of the virtual machines monitored in the VMware or Hyper-V environment.
+Scatterplot Shows a Scatterplot of the virtual machines monitored in the VMware or Hyper-V environment.